 So you’ve been asked to make a side dish for Thanksgiving?
-Stop right here, my friend, this is the one to bring.
-Packed with mushrooms, two kinds of meat (pancetta and sausage), buttery leeks and dried apricots, this dish is not your typical stuffing made from reconstituted cardboard-like bagged croutons.
+Stop right here, my friend, mushroom and Pancetta stuffing is the one to bring.
+Packed with mushrooms, two kinds of meat (pancetta and sausage), buttery leeks, and dried apricots, this dish is not your typical stuffing made from reconstituted cardboard-like bagged croutons.
 Have some fun with this.
 Find a decent sourdough to make your croutons.
-For the mushrooms, go to your farmer’s market or a fancier grocery store and pick out some cool ones — the more alien looking the better; 3-4 varieties is a nice mix.
+For the mushrooms, go to your farmer’s market or a fancier grocery store and pick out some cool ones — the more alien-looking the better; 3-4 varieties is a nice mix.
 If you’re making this near a roasting turkey, steal some drippings from the bottom of the pan and douse the stuffing with 1/2 cup before reheating.
 It will bring it all together.

 Preheat the oven to 325 degrees.
 Spread the bread cubes in a single layer on 2 sheet pans and lightly toast until dried out, about 10 minutes.
 Set aside to cool.
 Transfer to a very large bowl.

 Meanwhile, cook the Pancetta in a large nonstick sauté pan over medium-high heat, stirring often, until crisp, about 5 minutes.
 Crumble the sausage into the pan and cook, stirring often and breaking up any large pieces, until the meat loses most of its pinkness, about 3 minutes.
 Using a slotted spoon, transfer meat to the bowl and toss to combine with the bread cubes.